-• The patterns must be selected from Part I, Chapter 16.3.
-The instructor or team leader designates the length of pattern (3-4 beats, 1-2 measures), meter (simple-duple, triple, or quadruple), physical motion (metric motion, heel march, down-up with hands/arms) and then sets the tempo and sets the tempo.
+• The patterns must be selected from Part I, Chapter 19.3.
+The instructor or team leader designates the length of pattern (3-4 beats, 1-2 measures), meter (compound-duple, triple, or quadruple), physical motion (metric motion, heel march, down-up-up with hands/arms) and then sets the tempo and sets the tempo.